 If not, then base test on LCM for null hypothesis (S. Fienberg, personal communication).

 Other Uses for RCDD

 Exact, infinite-precision, rational arithmetic.
-Can be used for computational geometry operations and for ordinary arithmetic and comparison.
+Can be used for computational geometry operations, including the linearity and lpcdd functions, and for ordinary arithmetic and comparison.